tdwg/website/conferences/2025/biss-abstract-submission/index.md

 ### Register for Living Data 2025

 An abstract must be accepted for an in-person, virtual, or on-demand presentation at Living Data 2025 to be eligible as an extended abstract submitted for publication in *BISS*.
+This abstract must be an _expanded version_ of what was submitted and accepted for presentation at Living Data 2025.
 [Registration](https://livingdata2025.com/registration.html) for the conference is required (at minimum) by the author who is the presenter.

 ### Introduction

 Extended abstracts may be submitted based on oral presentations (including lightning talks) and posters accepted for presentation at the conference.
 Abstracts should be written for a general audience, provide context for your presentation and avoid unexplained jargon.
 You may submit in English or Spanish, however the template for submission is in English.
 Your abstract may include references, figures, tables, even supplemental material.
 See [abstracts from past conferences](https://biss.pensoft.net/collections) for examples.
-Abstract submissions are limited to 6,000 characters (including spaces of all document content; supplemental materials are excluded from this count).
+Abstract submissions are limited to 6,000 characters (including spaces of all document content; supplemental materials are excluded from this count) but are _not_ a repeat of your original 300-word abstract.
 Abstracts will be published in TDWG’s journal, [*Biodiversity Information Science and Standards*](https://biss.pensoft.net) *(BISS)*.
 Publishing to BISS is an opportunity for you to add value to your conference registration, generate a citable snapshot of your work and enhance your abstract to better reflect your work ([see more](https://www.tdwg.org/conferences/2025/why-extended-abstract/)).

 #### Cost